gpremer/mvpeventbus/README.markdown

       EventBusFactory.createEventBus(DemoEventBus.class).applicationStarted();
     }

-The `EventBusFactory` will create all `Presenter`s mentioned in the `Event` annotations when (and only when) the event handled by the Presenter is sent.
+The `EventBusFactory` will create all `Presenter`s mentioned in the `Event` annotations the first time en event handled by the Presenter is sent.
 Once created, a presenter is kept alive, so it is safe to keep state within the presenter.

 ### Presenters

-`Presenter`s implement the application logic and are simple classes that implement the `Presenter` interface or inherit from `BasePresenter`.
+`Presenter`s implement the application logic and are simple classes that implement the `Presenter` interface.
+There's a convenience class `BasePresenter` that implements this interface and that you can extend from.

     @UsesView(ApplicationFrame.class)
     public class ApplicationPresenter extends BasePresenter<ApplicationFrame, DemoEventBus> {